-Pickles and sauerkraut are once again rolling down processing lines in Skagit County, Burlington, Washington as Gielow Pickles recently started up production in a 70,000-square-foot facility at the Port of Skagit.
+Burlington, Washington — Pickles and sauerkraut are once again rolling down processing lines in Skagit County as Gielow Pickles starts up production in a 70,000-square-foot facility at the Port of Skagit.

 The plant joins Sakuma Bros.
 Farms as the only Skagit County-based crop processors and will help salvage valuable rotation crops of cucumbers and cabbage, said Don McMoran, director of the Washington State University Skagit County Extension.

 "Processors allow the farmer to just be the farmer, while they do processing, packaging, sales and distribution," McMoran said.
 "They help middle-size farms more than anything.
 We have smaller, niche farmers.
 We have more larger farms getting larger.
 What we don't have is a strong midsize farming class."